 The sensitivity analysis was performed on the LIC and LRC, both gross and net of reinsurance recoveries, based on changes in assumptions that may affect the level of liabilities.
 One particular reliance is that the net sensitivity results assume that all reinsurance recoveries are receivable in full.
-The assumptions considered in the sensitivity analysis are as follows:
+There were no changes made from the previous period in the methods and assumptions used in preparing the sensitivity analysis.